 Most people are fooled by bigger returns on a mutual fund leaving them exposed to fragility (read all of Nassim Nicholas Taleb’s books esp: Antifragile: Things That Gain from Disorder.
-Unknown downside (could lose everything) don’t make decision based on the past.
+An unknown downside (could lose everything) don’t make a decision based on the past.
 Limited upside.

 - Minimum $50,000 – maximum 10% Liquid Cash protected by CDIC

-- Minimum 5% staggered term-GICs protected by CDIC
+- Maximum 5% staggered term-GICs protected by CDIC

-- Maximum 20% Stocks and bonds – maximum 3% of this initially invested in any one company.
+- Maximum 20% Stock – maximum 3% of this initially invested in any one company.
 Be prepared to hold on to stocks indefinitely: choose strong brands that will be around in 20 years.
-You may find you would be better off using CIBC’s premium index fund with a 0.39% MER, however we personally barbelled our investing approach so only 5% is in bonds and 5% is in low cost index funds, 30% insured real estate, and other 60% protected under CDIC.

 - Maximum 30% Real estate